calculated-health/neuron-docs/docs/data-model/inbound/monthly_membership.md

 # Monthly Membership

-Contains subsidy history status/segments for each patient and span dates.
+Contains critical enrollment and membership data for medicaid-based enrollment in the form of monthly enrollment segments/files.

 ## Field Definitions